isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Partners die een transact hebben in Voor en Doorn.
+Partners die een transact hebben in Hebben en Moeten.

 ### <a name="details"></a>Details